nishurishabh/Android_Dogs/README.md

 Room :
 Abstraction of the SQL Database.
 Compile time Generated classes to store objects in the local database.
 Compile time error handling.

+Data Binding :
+helps in binding the data with view in layout.
+Because view.VIEW_NAME is a expensive function call as it has to traverse the tree created for layout.
+For ex.
+In this application, there a are 200 dogs in the list, each of item calls holder.view multiple times which is not efficient.
+Which can be avoided using data-binding.